Upgrading the 60/40 Portfolio With Alternatives

 Recent headlines would have investors believe that the 60/40 portfolio, a mainstay of successful retirement plans for decades, is dead.

-Historically low yields have made the income element of an asset allocation difficult to manage.
-As we head into a period in which bond returns are likely to be lackluster, the absence of total return on the bond side has many investors looking for the exits.
+Rising rates have resulted in historically negative bond returns.
+And despite the increases, yields are still very low, making the income element of an asset allocation difficult to manage.
+The absence of total return on the bond side has many investors looking for the exits.
 But before we all organize a paddle out or a second line, there is another approach.

 Institutions began rethinking their asset allocations decades ago.
 With their access to research, sophisticated management and scale, they began to incorporate alternatives into their investment process with the goal of maintaining a given level of risk but creating the potential for maximum return.
 The research often centered on building a portfolio that still followed the principles of modern portfolio theory, as exemplified by the efficient frontier.

 The goal of the efficient frontier is to construct a portfolio of multiple asset classes that will maximize returns for a given level of risk.
 The performance of any one asset class isn’t as important as how the entire portfolio performs together.
 When alternatives are added to the portfolio, they move the entire curve up on the return spectrum, while maintaining the risk profile.

 The basis for the asset allocation exemplified by the efficient frontier is the principle of diversification, famously called “the only free lunch in investing” by Nobel Prize laureate Harry Markowitz.
 And the core of diversification is building a portfolio with uncorrelated assets.

 The relationship between equities and bonds over the last twenty years has largely been one of negative correlation, meaning that they move in opposite directions to each other.
 This has created a natural hedge on each position such that when one is down the other is up.

 It isn’t a given, though.
 Before 2000, stocks and bonds were positively correlated.
 And recently, they’ve been partying like it’s 1999.